ascorbic/unpic/README.md

   use your URLs then probably.
 Examples may be image providers such as Unsplash, or CMSs.
 If it is just your own site then probably not.
 You can manually specify the CDN in the arguments to `transformUrl` and `parseUrl`.
-- **Can you support more params?** We deliberately just support the most common params that are shared between all CDNs.
-If you need more params then you can use the CDN-specific API directly.
 - **Why do you set auto format?** If the CDN support is, and no format is specified in `transformUrl`, the library will remove any format set in the source image, changing it to auto-format.
 In most cases, this is what you want.
 Almost all browsers now support modern formats such as WebP, and setting auto-format will allow the CDN to serve the best format for the browser.
 If you want to force a specific format, you can set it in `transformUrl`.
+- **Why do you set fit=cover (or equivalent)** If the CDN supports it, and no fit is specified in `transformUrl`, the library will set fit to cover.
+This is because in most cases you want the image to fill the space, rather than be contained within it.
+Every CDN has its own syntax for this, so it's best if we set a default that applies to all images.
+If you want to force a specific fit, you can set it in `transformUrl`.
 - **Do you support SVG, animated GIF etc?** If the CDN supports it, then yes.
 We don't attempt to check if a format is valid - we will just pass it through to the CDN.
 If the CDN doesn't support it, then it will return an error or a